Mampenda/Multiprogramming/exams/EXAMH22.md

    `setTimeout(timeoutHandler, 10)`: Schedules `timeoutHandler` to run 10 ms after the mainline finishes.
    `setInterval(intervalHandler, 10)`: Schedules `intervalHandler` to run 10 ms after the mainline finishes and then
                                        every 10 ms afterward.
    `myButton` event listener is set up, so whenever it's clicked, `clickHandler` will run.
-   Total Time for Mainline Execution: 18 ms
-   Mainline finishes at 18 ms.

 User Clicks `myButton` (6 ms):
    The click occurs at 6 ms, but because the mainline execution is still running, the click event is queued until the mainline completes at 18 ms.

+Timer Execution (Starts at 10 ms):
+Now, we start processing the `timer` macrotasks that are queued.

+First Interval (`intervalHandler`, starts at 10 ms):
+`intervalHandler` starts at 10 ms and takes 8 ms.
+`intervalHandler` finishes at 18 ms.

+`Mainline Execution` finishes at 18 ms.

 Click Event Processing (Starts at 18 ms):
    `clickHandler` starts as soon as the mainline is finished at 18 ms because user clicked after 6 ms.